 This amount of tuition can often be sufficient for the student to be able to take and train their first bird, although we recommend that you choose to have more days of tuition so that we can cover the topics in more depth.
 In addition, you will get extra help from us afterwards by phone or email if you need.
 Of course, any tuition you undertake here counts towards a Raptor Award.
 This is the only nationally-recognised qualification in falconry, and we teach it and assess it here.
 It usually takes another 2 days to complete the Raptor Award, as we have to give you more hands-on experience, and will to video your practical skills to provide these to the authorities at Raptor Awards if required.

-To book your course we just need a deposit (or the full amount if you prefer) to secure the dates.
-Once you have booked we will send a number of information sheets which can be read as many times as possible before attending the course.
+To book your course you can go ahead and purchase the course here on the website and then email email@example.com to arrange the dates.
+Or, email to find out the available places on your chosen dates, and then purchase the course.
+Either way, once you have booked we will send a number of information sheets which can be read as many times as possible before attending the course.
 These will give you a great amount of knowledge before you start, will make the course easier and more fun, and are there for reference after the course, especially when you are training and flying your first hawk.

 Scheduled Beginner courses